-Personal chef, Kristen Lyon, has a knack for surrounding herself on a daily basis with her passion…whole foods that look like a rainbow just landed on her kitchen counter.
-Most days she can be found running her very popular Meals-to-Go business from a busy commercial kitchen in Jacksonville, Oregon.
+Personal chef and owner of Jefferson Farm Kitchen, Kristen Lyon, has a knack for surrounding herself on a daily basis with her passion…whole foods that look like a rainbow just landed on her kitchen counter.
+Most days she can be found running her very popular Meals-to-Go business from her busy farm kitchen in Jacksonville, Oregon.

 Last week, though, the aforementioned rainbow was put to efficient, delicious use when she presented a class at Ashland Food Co-op’s culinary kitchen on how to “Cook Today and Eat All Week”.
 In just a few hours she prepared five weeknight meals using two organic chickens and a bounty of late summer harvest.
 She is a master of cooking efficiency, after all, since her tips and tricks have stood the test of time in her busy catering business.

 Here are her top ten cook-ahead tips for having 5 weeknight meals ready and waiting:

 - Take some time to cull through your cookbooks or favorite food websites for recipes that use similar vegetables that can be cooked ahead.
 Decide what meal will be eaten on each night.

 - Make a list of dishes and ingredients, check your pantry, and then shop for what is missing.
 If you have a local farmer’s market, plan to make your list and shop no more than a couple days ahead of your cooking marathon.

 - Cook grains, such as millet, quinoa, and/or kamut, and freeze.